IamFalseBeliefs/Mr.Robot-Walkthrough-FalseBeliefsYT/README.md

 ![Screenshot from 2024-09-26 19-32-56](https://github.com/user-attachments/assets/963aa2a4-335e-4466-b092-5c7ed02184e3)

 NOTE:
 I ran into an issue where the reverse shell wasn't working.
 Ensure there are no firewall settings blocking you machine from being connected to.
-To stop the standard kali linux firewall run "sudo systemsctl stop ufw" and run "sudo systemsctl start ufw" to start it back up when you're done.
+To stop the standard kali linux firewall run "sudo systemctl stop ufw" and run "sudo systemctl start ufw" to start it back up when you're done.
 Cyber Saftey is super important.